Measles-Case-Fatality-Ratio-Estimation/measlesCFR/README.md

 2. Open the command line
   - If using Windows: Type “cmd” into the search box
   - If using Mac: Type "terminal" into the search box
+  - Note: If you encounter errors using functionality currently described in the README or vignettes, you may need to update your local instance of the package.
+Before Step 3, on the command line run: `docker pull measlescasefatalityratio/measles_cfr:latest` and then proceed with Step 3 onwards.
 3. On the command line run: `docker run --rm -p 8787:8787 -e ROOT=TRUE -e PASSWORD=dockpass measlescasefatalityratio/measles_cfr`
   - The initial run may take awhile, but will be quicker on subsequent runs
   - Optionally, you can add the -v tag to give a container access to a location on your